Missions & Community Service

 Hands on Hartford

 Hands On Hartford provides direct services to people in need and promotes civic engagement and volunteerism.
 Direct service programs include MANNA, Family School Connection, and Peter’s Retreat, providing service in three areas: basic human needs such as nutrition, children and family support services, and supportive housing for people living with HIV/AIDS.
+They are located at 55 Bartholomew, Hartford.

 The Hartford Project